Part of Business Problems

 What not to buy too early.

-Do not assume more sales will solve cash pressure.
-More revenue can make the problem worse if each sale carries hidden cost, delay, or operational drag.
+Do not assume more sales will solve cash strain.
+More revenue can make the business feel worse when every sale carries delay, weak margin, heavy delivery cost, or a campaign the offer cannot yet support.

 • Do not treat busy work as proof of healthier growth.